- What's new in this advice

-The WHO does not currently recommend any restrictions to travel due to the MERS-CoV outbreak.
+The WHO does not currently recommend any restrictions to travel due to the MERS outbreak.

 Umrah and Hajj

 GPs should be aware that many Muslims from Australia will travelled to Saudi Arabia to undertake the Umrah, particularly during the period at the end of Ramadan in late June/July and for the Hajj in September.

-There is no immunisation for MERS-CoV.
-Travellers should be aware of relevant immunisation requirements and the importance of personal hygiene including frequent hand washing, avoiding close contact with animals and with people who are suffering from acute respiratory infection, and should be advised to seek medical attention as soon as possible if they feel unwell.
-They should also follow usual food hygiene practices for travellers, including avoiding drinking raw milk or eating food that may be contaminated with animal secretions or products unless they are properly washed, peeled or cooked.
+There is no vaccine available for MERS.
+Travellers should be aware of relevant immunisation requirements and the importance of personal hygiene including frequent hand washing, avoiding unprotected close contact with animals and with people who are suffering from acute respiratory infection.
+Travellers should be advised to seek medical attention as soon as possible if they feel unwell.
+They should also follow usual food and water precautions, including avoiding drinking raw milk or meat or eating food that may be contaminated with animal secretions or products unless they are properly washed, peeled or cooked.